Edit Macro Photos

 How to edit macro photographs using Photoshop software

-1. The first editing I do to macro photographs is to crop them tightly.
+- The first tool I use to edit macro photographs is to crop them tightly.
 Not every viewer will look at the larger image (even when you supply a link), so it’s best to tightly crop the image so the details are clearly seen by a thumbnail.
 This also presumes the viewer prefers to see detail that isn’t normally seen by the naked eye.
 Which of course, is the true beauty of macro photography.

 Take the two images below for example, the first shows the original photograph (resized for display purposes), while the second photograph is a cropped version showing the finest detail.